ymbrite/npbr/README.md

 The default portfolio information and blog articles are provided as examples to help you get started quickly.

-The simplest way to deploy your portfolio is via [Vercel](https://vercel.com/): just click the deploy button under the title.
+The simplest way to deploy your portfolio is via [Vercel](https://vercel.com/): just click [deploy](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fzhengzangw%2Fnextjs-portfolio-blog-research).
 The free Vercel plan is suitable for almost all personal use cases.

 More details can be found in the [Documentation](https://nextjs-boilerplate.com/).